 The Masonic Medical Research Institute (MMRI) was established in 1958 as a basic medical research facility.
 Since its inception, it has gained international prominence for its achievements and contributions to science and medicine.
 MMRI’s current focus is in the areas of: Experimental Cardiology, Molecular Genetics and Stem Cell Research.

-The Summer Fellowship Program generally includes 10 to 12 fellows.
+The Summer Fellowship Program generally includes 5 or 6 fellows.
 Initially, each fellow will be asked to observe the ongoing research projects and become familiar with the methodologies techniques and procedures in use.
 Students will then be assigned specific duties in order to become more integrally involved in the experimental work.
 When appropriate, usually during the second summer, the students may be encouraged to undertake an independent research project of his/her choosing.
 The preceptors and postdoctoral fellows working at the MMRI will serve as consultants and will provide close guidance and daily input for the fellows.

 The training period will be ten weeks in duration from May 18 2020 to July 23 2020.

 During the first week of the program, one or two daily seminars or lectures will be scheduled.
 Each presentation will be devoted to a report of research in progress or to a topic related to work in which the students are engaged.
 These sessions will be presented by the staff and will be geared to the level of understanding of the fellows.
 Attendance is mandatory, and questions are encouraged.
 Seminars may be followed by an open discussion about the program as a whole or a general discussion about career opportunities in the biosciences and how best to pursue a research or teaching career.
 A weekly journal club will be held and involve the discussion of a paper presented by one of the summer fellows who will chose and prepare the article under the advisement of his/her mentor.